Skip to main content

 Bayesian Learning & Spatio-temporal modeling (BLAST)

-Bayesian and spatio-temporal models provide principled approaches to dealing with complex structures underlying modern large-scale data, but yet major methodological and computational challenges remain in their practical deployment.
+Bayesian and spatio-temporal models provide principled approaches to dealing with complex structures underlying modern large-scale data, yet major methodological and computational challenges remain in their practical deployment.
 The BLAST group explores ideas and innovations necessary to meet these challenges.
+Application areas of interest include, but are not limited to, precision medicine, environmental health, disease epidemiology, genetics, healthcare analytics, etc.

 Causal Inference Working Group